 There are many different options and pricetags, but my personal choice would be to go with Udemy.
 Their course are extremely underpriced and the value you get, if you choose the right course, is unparalleled.

-Once your course has started, spend at least 2-3 hours per day practising your skills and doing further research on how you can apply these skills to the cryptocurrency sector.
+Once your course has started, spend at least 2-3 hours per day practicing your skills and doing further research on how you can apply these skills to the cryptocurrency sector.